sipgate/sipgate-sugarcrm/README.md

 # sipgate-sugarcrm

 sipgate.io connects SugarCRM to your sipgate telephony account.
 It enables your enterprise to handle incoming calls seamlessly: This addon presents caller information in realtime and links to your contacts.
-Safe valuable time and stay focused on the customer with this easy solution.
+Save valuable time and stay focused on the customer with this easy solution.
-Works with sipgate team, sipgate basic and simquadrat.
+Works with sipgate team, sipgate basic and simquadrat and SugarCRM Community Edition up to version 6.5.

 ## How To